clnhlzmn/blog/_drafts/2020-07-19-unit-testing-embedded-c.md

 tags: [programming, C, coding, software, engineering]
 ---

-Testing my code hasn't always been a priority for me.
-When I first started programming I wasn't even aware of the concept of software testing software.
-At that time, to me, testing meant running the program and making sure it does what I want, manually.
-It's unfortunate that a lot of beginner tools like Arduino don't provide any facility to do anything other than that.

-Nowadays when I'm programming in C I'm usually doing so using an IDE like Atmel Studio.
-AS doesn't provide any real support for testing either, but it's not as hopeless as Arduino IDE is.

-First let me talk about my motivation for writing this post.
-I have been trying to find a convenient way to automate testing of code that is targeting a microcontroller.
-In these cases running test code on the target platform is not a convenient way to automate testing.
-It is possible, and necessary to do some testing on the target platform, but the majority of testing should be run and verified automatically and I haven't come across an easy way to do that on the target platform (such as AVR).

-I beleive writing tests is equally as important as writing the application and an application that doens't have any tests is only halfway done.
-I have written plenty of applications that don't have tests and I always regret that decision when I am asked to make a change to those apps.

-I have been trying to be more thorough in my testing efforts lately and what I have perceived as a big challenge is how to automate testing for source code that is targeting a microcontroller like AVR?
-For starters, if the code `#include`s headers like `avr/io.h` then that pretty much precludes them from being tested on my development machine.
+I have been trying to be more thorough in my testing efforts lately.
+What has always seemed like a big challenge is how to automate testing for source code that is targeting a microcontroller like AVR?
+I will talk about two sides of this challenge: decoupling and running unit tests.

+## Decoupling

+I write a lot of code for AVR microcontrollers so the code here will be in that context, but these ideas work equally well for any target.
+Decoupling means to separate your software into small pieces that are coupled only with a small number of dependencies.
+A dependency could be a target header file like `avr/io.h` or it could be another software module that you have written.
+In either case, keeping the number of dependencies small will improve your chances of successful unit testing.

-The first step is to write as much code as possible in a platform independent way.
-For example, assume we have a module called `relay_control` which is intended to turn a relay on if an input value exceeds a threshold and off otherwise.
-Our `relay_control.c` function might look like this (assuming 8 bit AVR):
+Assume you have a module called `relay_control` which is intended to turn a relay on if an input value exceeds a threshold and off otherwise.
+Your `relay_control.c` file might look like this:

 ```
 #include <avr/io.h>